Emerson College

-Emerson College is a private college with its main campus in Boston, Massachusetts.
-It also maintains campuses in Hollywood, Los Angeles, California and Well, Limburg, Netherlands (Kasteel Well).
-Founded in 1880 by Charles Wesley Emerson as a "school of oratory," the college offers more than three dozen degree and professional training programs specializing in the fields of arts and communication with a foundation in liberal arts studies.
-The college is one of the founding members of the ProArts Consortium, an association of six neighboring institutions in Boston dedicated to arts education at the collegiate level.
-Emerson is also notable for the college's namesake public opinion poll, Emerson College Polling, which is operated by the Department of Communication Studies.
+Emerson College is a private college located in Boston, Massachusetts, with additional campuses in Los Angeles and at Kasteel Well in the Netherlands.
+It was founded in 1880 by Charles Wesley Emerson as a school of oratory.
+The institution offers more than 30 undergraduate and graduate degree programs, as well as professional training, primarily focused on the arts and communication, grounded in a liberal arts framework.
+Emerson is a founding member of the ProArts Consortium, a collaborative association of six neighboring Boston-based institutions dedicated to collegiate-level arts education.
+The college is also known for conducting public opinion research through its affiliated organization, Emerson College Polling.

 Originally based in Boston's Pemberton Square, the college moved neighborhoods several times, and is now located in the Theater District along the south side of the Boston Common.
 Emerson owns and operates the historic Colonial, Paramount, and Cutler Majestic theaters, as well as several smaller performance venues.

 History

 Origins

 Charles Wesley Emerson founded the Boston Conservatory of Elocution, Oratory, and Dramatic Art in 1880, a year after Boston University closed its School of Oratory.
 Classes were held at Pemberton Square in Boston, where ten students enrolled in the conservatory's first class.

 The following year, the institution changed its name to the Monroe Conservatory of Oratory, in honor of Charles Emerson's teacher at Boston University's School of Oratory, Professor Lewis B. Monroe.

 In 1890, the name changed again to Emerson College of Oratory and was later shortened to Emerson College in 1939.